atmmod/hyperdualize/README.md

 type(hyperdual) :: a
 type(hyperdual) :: a_real
-a = 1   ! will give an error because initialization after declaration won't automatically convert 1 to 1.0d0 a_real = real(a) ! will give an error because conversion from hyperdual numbers to real numbers are not allowed
+a = 1   ! will give an error because initialization after declaration won't automatically convert 1 to 1.0d0 a_real = real(a) ! will give an error because conversions from hyperdual numbers to real numbers are not allowed
 ```
 The user might still need to manually convert parts of their code.
 These errors can easily be found during compilation.